isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2020-12-28-reporting-requirement-for-regulated-dealers-with-effect-from-1-January-2021.md

 **Background**

-The purpose of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”), is to combat money laundering and terrorism financing in the precious stones and precious metals industry.
-In order for the Ministry of Law to properly regulate and supervise the regulated dealers, reliable and timely information has to be collected from all regulated dealers.
+The purpose of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”), is to combat money laundering and terrorism financing (“**ML/TF**”) in the precious stones and precious metals industry.
+In order for the Ministry of Law to better regulate and supervise the regulated dealers, reliable and timely information has to be collected from all regulated dealers.
+This will also benefit regulated dealers as it will strengthen safeguards and better protect the precious stones and precious metals dealers (“**PSMD**”) sector against ML/TF risks.

 **Content for Reporting**